 Levees play an important role in floodplain management.
-They also have the potential to impact on neighbouring properties, the community and the catchment as a whole.
+They also have the potential to impact neighbouring properties, the community and the catchment generally.

-Before building a levee, consider whether there are other options available.
-There may be alternatives such as changing the land use, relocating development to avoid the flood-prone area, raising building heights or making them flood resistant.
+Before building a levee, consider whether other options are available.
+There may be alternatives such as changing the land use, relocating development to avoid the flood-prone area, raising building heights or making buildings flood resistant.

 Which works need to be assessed?

 The requirements cover any artificial embankment or structure that prevents or reduces the flow of overland flow water onto or from land, including levee-related infrastructure (e.g. channels, drains, outfalls and pipes).
 The requirements apply to construction of new levees and modifications of existing levees, including:

 - raising or lowering the height of the levee

 - any other modification that influences the flow of water.

 - prescribed farming activities (e.g. cultivating, laser levelling, contouring, clearing or replanting vegetation)